awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 # Walkthrough: Reset passwords and SSH keys on EC2 instances<a name="automation-ec2reset"></a>

-You can use the **AWSSupport\-ResetAccess** runbook to automatically reenable local Administrator password generation on EC2 instances for Windows Server and to generate a new SSH key on EC2 instances for Linux\.
-The **AWSSupport\-ResetAccess** runbook is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to reset the local administrator password\.
+You can use the `AWSSupport-ResetAccess` runbook to automatically re\-enable local Administrator password generation on Amazon Elastic Compute Cloud Amazon EC2 instances for Windows Server and to generate a new SSH key on EC2 instances for Linux\.
+The `AWSSupport-ResetAccess` runbook is designed to perform a combination of AWS Systems Manager actions, AWS CloudFormation actions, and AWS Lambda functions that automate the steps normally required to reset the local administrator password\.

-You can use Automation with the **AWSSupport\-ResetAccess** runbook to solve the following problems:
+You can use Automation, a capability of AWS Systems Manager, with the `AWSSupport-ResetAccess` runbook to solve the following problems:

 **Windows**

 *You lost the EC2 key pair*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** runbook to create a password\-enabled AMI from your current instance, launch a new instance from the AMI, and select a key pair you own\.

-*You lost the local Administrator password*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** runbook to generate a new password that you can decrypt with the current EC2 key pair\.
+*You lost the local Administrator password*: To resolve this problem, you can use the `AWSSupport-ResetAccess` runbook to generate a new password that you can decrypt with the current EC2 key pair\.

 **Linux**

-*You lost your EC2 key pair, or you configured SSH access to the instance with a key you lost*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** runbook to create a new SSH key for your current instance, which enables you to connect to the instance again\.
+*You lost your EC2 key pair, or you configured SSH access to the instance with a key you lost*: To resolve this problem, you can use the `AWSSupport-ResetAccess` runbook to create a new SSH key for your current instance, which enables you to connect to the instance again\.

 **Note**
-If your EC2 instance for Windows Server is configured for Systems Manager, you can also reset your local Administrator password by using EC2Rescue and Run Command\.
+If your EC2 instance for Windows Server is configured for Systems Manager, you can also reset your local Administrator password by using EC2Rescue and AWS Systems Manager Run Command\.
 For more information, see [Using EC2Rescue for Windows Server with Systems Manager Run Command](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2rw-ssm.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## How it works<a name="automation-ec2reset-how"></a>

-Troubleshooting an instance with Automation and the **AWSSupport\-ResetAccess** runbook works as follows:
+Troubleshooting an instance with Automation and the `AWSSupport-ResetAccess` runbook works as follows:
 + You specify the ID of the instance and run the runbook\.
 + The system creates a temporary VPC, and then runs a series of Lambda functions to configure the VPC\.
 + The system identifies a subnet for your temporary VPC in the same Availability Zone as your original instance\.